 Formerly known as Handicap International, Humanity & Inclusion is a Co-winner of the Nobel Peace Prize.
 The organization supports people with disabilities and other vulnerable populations living in conflict and disaster zones and in situations of exclusion and extreme poverty.

-Humanity and Inclusion (HI) is a non governmental organization (NGO) headquartered in France and Belgium.
+Humanity & Inclusion (HI) is a non governmental organization (NGO) headquartered in France and Belgium.
 Founded in 1982 with the initial intention of providing assistance to refugee camps in Thailand and Cambodia, the organization has since expanded and now has operations in over 60 countries worldwide, including operational branches in Switzerland, Luxembourg, United Kingdom, Germany, Canada and the United States.
 The mission of the organization has expanded beyond initial conception as well, now aiming more broadly to help people with disabilities and vulnerable people in situations of poverty, exclusion, conflict, and disaster.
-Handicap International is one of the 6 founding members of the International Campaign to Ban Landmines which received the Nobel Peace Prize in 1997.
+Humanity and Inclusion is one of the 6 founding members of the International Campaign to Ban Landmines which received the Nobel Peace Prize in 1997.

-To learn more about Humanity and Inclusion, please visit: www.hi-us.org
+To learn more about Humanity & Inclusion, please visit: www.hi-us.org